vdespa/automation-with-postman-course/course-notes.md

 ### Lesson 18 - Passing data from one request to the other

-- using Postman variables is a good way to reduce duplication and to have be able to control multiple requests
+- using Postman variables is a good way to reduce duplication and to be able to control multiple requests
 - using Postman variables reduces or elimitates the need to copy/paste data or to manually reconfigure requests

 ### Lesson 19 - Setting Postman variables from scripts

-- JavaScript variables are not the same with Postman variables
+- JavaScript variables are not the same as Postman variables
 - JavaScript variables are scoped only to the script where they are defined and any variable set from there are not persisted
 - Postman variables useful for:
 - storing settings and persisting data on the long term, such as the baseUrl, API key or other details